 The USB port supports the USB 2.0/1.1 specification.
-Use this port for USB devices.
+You can connect a USB DAC to this port or use this port for USB devices.

 PS/2 Keyboard/Mouse Port

 Use this port to connect a PS/2 mouse or keyboard.